chuyachia/glm/count/count_data.md

     ## (Intercept)       water
     ##        TRUE        TRUE

 Note that while the access to drinking water appears to have a significant effect on the number of terror incidences, the model as a whole does not fit the data.
-This can be shown using Pearson's chi-squared statistic or the deviance statistic.
+The goodness of fit of the model can be checked with Pearson's chi-squared statistic or the deviance statistic.
 We can calculate the two statistics by ourselves or we can use the Pearson's residuals and the deviance statistic already included in the fitted model given by **glm**.
 If the model fits the data well, we should expect the two statistics to follow a chi-squared distribution with the degree of freedom the number of observations minus the number of parameters.
 This is obvious not the case here as the probability of observing these two statistics from a chi-squared distribution with 32 degree of freedom (34 observations-2 paramters) is almost 0.
 In fact, since the chi-squared distribution has its mean equals the degree of freedom, we should expect to see these two statistics be around 32 (34 observations-2 paramters) if the model fits well.

 ``` r
 ## Pearson's chi-squared statistic